carpentries-incubator/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

-In case when the unique completion is not possible, GAP will try to perform
+In the case that a unique completion is not possible, GAP will try to perform
 partial completion, and pressing the Tab key second time will display all possible
 completions of the identifier.
 Try, for example, to enter `GroupHomomorphismByImages`
 or `NaturalHomomorphismByNormalSubgroup` using completion.

-The way functions are named in GAP will hopefully help you to memorize or even guess names
+The way functions are named in GAP will hopefully help you to memorise or even guess names
 of library functions.
 If a variable name consists of several words then the
-first letter of each word is capitalized (remember that GAP is case-sensitive!).
+first letter of each word is capitalised (remember that GAP is case-sensitive!).
 Further details on naming conventions used in GAP are documented in the GAP
 manual [here](http://www.gap-system.org/Manuals/doc/ref/chap5.html#X81F732457F7BC851).
-Functions with names which are `ALL_CAPITAL_LETTERS` are internal functions not intended
+Functions with names in `ALL_CAPITAL_LETTERS` are internal functions not intended
 for general use.
 Use them with extreme care!

 It is important to remember that GAP is case-sensitive.
 For example, the following
-input causes an error
+input causes an error:

 ~~~
 factorial(100);